* Third qtr profit, rev beat estimates

 * Sees 2018 rev of $6.76 bln-$7.22 bln

-* Shares up 12 percent (Adds analyst quote, homebuilders shares)
+* Shares up 12 percent (Adds home sale, average price forecast; updates shares)

-Aug 21 (Reuters) - Toll Brothers Inc topped estimates for quarterly profit and revenue on strong demand for its luxury homes, sending its shares up 12 percent in early trading and pushing other homebuilder stocks higher.
+Aug 21 (Reuters) - Toll Brothers Inc raised its forecasts for revenue and home sales on Tuesday after reporting better-than-expected quarterly results on strong demand for its luxury homes, sending its shares up 12 percent.

 The results underscore strength in the U.S. homebuilding sector as robust demand, fueled by a stronger economy and low unemployment rates, cushions the impact of higher construction costs, labor shortages and rising interest rates.